google/digitalbuildings/ontology/docs/building_config.md

 #### Device Relationships

-In addition to telemetry points many devices will have relationships to other entities.
+In addition to telemetry points, many devices will have relationships to other entities.
 System and spatial relationships are defined with the `connections` block.
 Connection definitions work the same way for all entities, with connections always defined on the target of the connection.